MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures-HL2.md

 ### Select a button

-- Press the button with your index finger.
+- Push the button with your index finger.

 ### Select a hologram